boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pie-chart.md

 ![Pie Series Settings](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/series-settingsfixed.png)

->**Note**: If the invalid columns and rows are given, the rows and columns reset to their default value.
-For example: If you are given the number of rows as 6 and the number of columns as 5 but your data count is only 20.
-In this case, the rows and columns will reset to their default value.
+>**Note**: If invalid columns and rows are given, the rows and columns will reset to their default value.
+For example, if you are given the number of rows as 6 and the number of columns as 5 but your data count is only 20, the rows and columns will reset to their default value.

 ### Legend Settings